Orlando Child Custody Attorney

 Child custody can be one of the most difficult and contested aspects of a divorce.
 The children’s well-being is usually the greatest concern when parents split up.

-At The Law Office of Paulette Hamilton, P.A., we understand the problems you may be facing in regards to custody.
+At The Law Office of Paulette Hamilton, P.A., our Orlando child custody lawyers understand the problems you may be facing in regards to custody.
 Our firm is dedicated to helping you and your spouse or unmarried partner find ways to resolve your differences effectively.

 Child Custody Guidelines & Policies in Florida